amallen1/faq-accordion/README.md

 # Frontend Mentor - FAQ accordion solution

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![Design preview for the FAQ accordion challenge](./design/desktop-preview.jpg)